tiiuae/LogicOnRails/README.md

 # 🛠️ Logic On Rails — Multi-Vendor EDA Automation Framework

 Logic On Rails is a modular automation system designed to unify FPGA/ASIC flows across multiple vendors and tools.
 It simplifies project setup, synthesis, simulation, static timing analysis (STA), place-and-route (P&R), bitstream generation, and debug — while remaining vendor-agnostic.
+For a more in depth information and examples, run the manual with rls man

 ## ✨ Version: